Moldova Tax Calculator (2026)

 What is the income tax rate in Moldova?

-Moldova has a flat income tax rate of 12% on employment income, regardless of how much you earn.
-This single-bracket system makes tax calculations straightforward for employees and remote workers.
+Moldova has a flat income tax rate of 12% on employment income, which applies to all salary earners regardless of income level.
+This single-bracket system makes tax calculations straightforward for most workers.
+However, you can benefit from a personal allowance of MDL 29,700 per year, which reduces your taxable income.

-What is the health insurance contribution in Moldova and is it deductible?
+What is the personal allowance in Moldova and how does it work?

 Other tax calculators